 Reforestation and the protection of remaining forests are vital for climate change mitigation.
 Nevertheless, forestry projects have a number of characteristics that make them ill-suited for use as carbon offsets.

 First, there is a risk that forest carbon will not be stored permanently.
 CO2 sequestered by trees can be re-released into the atmosphere due to harvesting, fire, or disease.
-Offset programs have chosen different approaches to addressing this risk of non-permanence.
-For example, California’s offset protocol for improved forest management requires that a project be monitored for 100 years after the last year of offset credit issuance, and that carbon reversals, if they occur within this timeframe, must be compensated for.
+Offset programs have chosen different approaches to address this risk of non-permanence.
+For example, California’s offset protocol for improved forest management requires that a project be monitored for 100 years after the last year of offset credit issuance and that carbon reversals, if they occur within this timeframe, must be compensated for.
 In contrast, ACR or VCS do not have such long-term safeguards in place, if the forest were harvested the year after the project ended there would be no accounting for this reversal.
 For information on insurance buffers or temporary crediting mechanisms for managing permanence risks click here.

-Second, additionality and baseline selection is particularly challenging for forest projects, especially those that protect or improve management of existing forests.
+Second, additionality and baseline selection is particularly challenging for forest projects, especially those that protect or improve the management of existing forests.
 Determining if a forest would have indeed been cut down if it had not been turned into an offsetting project is difficult.
-The baseline scenario is usually determined by using historical data and extrapolating into the future.
-Large amounts of offset credits can be generated through creative modeling and claims that harvesting would have occurred based on common practice in the region.
+The baseline scenario is usually determined by using historical data and extrapolating it into the future.
+Large amounts of offset credits can be generated through creative modeling and claims that harvesting would have occurred based on the common practice in the region.
 For instance, imagine projects on land that have been owned and managed by a land conservation organization for decades that claim additionality on the basis that it is common practice to harvest even though that has not historically been their practice.

-Third, forestry projects are particularly prone to leakage, which is difficult to quantify for forestry (and other offset) projects (Henders and Ostwald 2012).
-Protocols have various approaches to quantify leakage and there is little consensus on the validity of any one approach.
-Leakage occurs, for example, if a reduction in harvest in North Carolina due to an improved forest management project results in intensifying forest harvest in the Pacific Northwest or in Indonesia.
+Third, forestry projects are particularly prone to leakage, which is difficult to quantify for forestry (and other offsets) projects (Henders and Ostwald 2012).
+Protocols have various approaches to quantify leakage and there is little consensus on the validity of any approach.
+Leakage occurs, for example, if a reduction in the harvest in North Carolina due to an improved forest management project results in intensifying forest harvest in the Pacific Northwest or in Indonesia.
 In this case, the project has only shifted the location of emissions, not led to a net reduction.

 Protecting Existing Forests

-Projects that protect existing old growth forests are expected to provide the greatest carbon mitigation benefits.
+Projects that protect existing old-growth forests are expected to provide the greatest carbon mitigation benefits.
 Emissions from forest degradation and deforestation are currently estimated to cause about 15% of total global anthropogenic climate warming.
 Currently, emissions from deforestation are so great that stopping this source of emissions would have the greatest net impact on forest-related emissions.

 Creating credits to Reduce Emissions from Deforestation and forest Degradation (REDD+) has many challenges: Quantifying baseline emissions, preventing displacement of emissions, solving conflicts about who controls forests, getting countries to agree to continue protecting forests, and continuing to provide crops and forest products.
-It can be argued that deforestation is a demand-side problem, and that as long as the demand for biomass (fuel and timber) and land cannot be shifted and decreased, forestry offset projects in one area will only cause a change in the supply source rather than lower demand on the whole.
-This problem is also prone to ‘leakage’ because the demand shifts from one place to another.
+It can be argued that deforestation is a demand-side problem and that as long as the demand for biomass (fuel and timber) and land cannot be shifted and decreased, forestry offset projects in one area will only cause a change in the supply source rather than lower demand on the whole.
+This problem is also prone to ‘leakage’ because of the demand shifts from one place to another.

 In other words, says the argument, none of the forest conservation standards satisfactorily account for international leakage and market shifting.
 This argument holds true for certain sectors (e.g., timber demand) but may not for others, where good project design is able to affect supply and demand (e.g., by providing local livelihoods through sustainable harvesting, more sustainable and productive agriculture, increasing energy efficiency and providing alternatives to wood fuel and serving demands for wood products with new, highly productive plantations that take harvesting pressure off natural forests).

-Most beneficial are projects that maximize both carbon storage and carbon uptake by protecting carbon-rich old growth forests but allowing selective, well-managed harvesting to increase carbon uptake of young trees, to create local economic opportunities, and to protect biodiversity.
+Most beneficial are projects that maximize both carbon storage and carbon uptake by protecting carbon-rich old-growth forests but allowing selective, well-managed harvesting to increase carbon uptake of young trees, to create local economic opportunities, and to protect biodiversity.